fusioncharts/dev_centre_docs/chart-guide/chart-configurations/number-format.md

 ### Example 2: Display Storage Capacity in the Scale

-To display storage capacity in terms of progressively higher units, (megabytes (MB), gigabytes (GB), terabytes (TB), etc.), build a scale indicating capacity of storage space and then specify it to the chart.
+To display storage capacity in terms of progressively higher units, (megabytes (MB), gigabytes (GB), terabytes (TB), etc.), build a scale indicating the capacity of storage space and then specify it to the chart.

 Refer to the code below: